algebrajones/Necromunda-docs/README.md

 ## House Rules

+1. Re-equip from post battle actions can be done in pre-battle actions to allow folks to spend xp/creds if they need to leave early
-1. For xp gain in scenarios shooting people into terrain and taking them out counts for shooting attacks
+2. For xp gain in scenarios shooting people into terrain and taking them out counts for shooting attacks
    1. Agreed with Char, Choo, Dave, Pete
    2. Agreed because Char is all about knocking people back
-2. Neutral can secret vote
+3. Neutral can secret vote
    1. TBD
-3. Player with lowest total gang value choose who they fight
+4. Player with lowest total gang value choose who they fight
    1. TBD

 ## Combat Rules